 I guess the one bright side is that the attraction is the only part of Galaxy’s Edge, or the whole park, that utilizes the virtual queue.
 Even if you don’t secure a spot in a boarding group then you can go into the land and enjoy everything else the park has to offer.

 We’ll run through a few other quick notes!
 Extra Magic Hours (or whatever they’re called at Disneyland) do not apply to the Rise of the Resistance virtual queue.
-The queue opens at official opening time and that’s that.

 Do you have any other questions about the Rise of the Resistance virtual queue system?
 Let us know in the comments below!
 Planning a trip to a Disney Resort?
 Check out our planning guides to help you along the way.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!